timfogarty-deluxe/youtube/README.md

 2. pass account tokens to methods to support multiple accounts
 3. remove database
 4. for uploads, pass in filesize as path may be remote
+5. add methods to create, modify, list, and delete playlists

 ## Installation